Gornja Maoča

-Gornja Maoča is a village in the municipality of Srebrenik, Bosnia and Herzegovina.
-It is in the Majevica mountain range, located directly south from the village of Maoča.
+Gornja Maoča ("Upper Maoča") is a village in the municipality of Srebrenik, Bosnia and Herzegovina.
+It is a mountainous village located in the Majevica mountain range of northeastern Bosnia, located directly south from the village of Maoča part of Brčko municipality.
 The name of the village can be translated as "Upper Maoča".
+According to the 2013 census, its population was 195, all Bosniaks.